shettysach/CandleMist/README.md

 ### Model

-- Download any Mistral 7B v0.1 GGUF model and set the environment variable `MODEL_PATH` in `.env`.
+- Download any Mistral 7B Instruct v0.1 GGUF model and set the environment variable `MODEL_PATH` in `.env`.

   #### Tested Models